CodyQin/SGtSNEpiPy/README.md

 of the 'SG-t-SNE-П' functionalities while remaining in the Python environment.
 With SGtSNEpiPy, users can swiftly and directly embed and visualize a sparse graph in a d-dimensional space, d=1,2,3.
-The node adjancecy on the graph is translated to spatial near-neighbor proximity, as illustrated in the plots above.
+The node adjacency on the graph is translated to spatial near-neighbor proximity, as illustrated in the plots above.

  This Python wrapper is implemented using